gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 }
 ```

-which feels right at home for Go developers, and is an improvement over the style in use in the old C++ code where it was fully manual calls to new/delete.
+Which feels right at home for Go developers, and is an improvement over the style in use in the old C++ code where it was fully manual calls to new/delete.

 Still, it's more work than what you'd have to do in pure idiomatic Rust or C++ code (or even C code with arenas for that matter).